jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 ### Parameter type declarations
 All parameters in a FastAPI request are requiresd to have a type declaration via *type hints*.
 Primitive Python types such (`None`,`int`,`str`,`bool`,`float`), container types such as (`dict`,`tuples`,`dict`,`set`) and some other complex types are all supported.

 Additionally FastAPI also allows all types present within Python's `typing` module.
+These data types represent common conventions in Python and are utilized for variable type annotations.
+They facilitate type checking and model validation during compilation.
+Examples include `Optional`, `List`, `Dict`, `Set`, `Union`, `Tuple`, `FrozenSet`, `Iterable`, and `Deque`.

 ### Path Parameters
 All request data supplied in the endpoint URL of a FastAPI API is acquired through a path parameter, thus rendering URLs dynamic.
 FastAPI adopts curly braces (`{}`) to denote path parameters when defining a URL.
 Once enclosed within the braces, FastAPI requires that they be provided as parameters to the route handler functions we establish for those paths.